mapsteps/welcome-email-editor/readme.txt

 1. Swift SMTP Settings

 == Changelog ==
 = 6.1 | January 08, 2024 =
+* New: Setting to force sender name & email
+* Tweak: Add additional check to test email to be able to skip authentification = 6.1 | January 08, 2024 =
 * Tweak: We are now using Plain Text instead of HTML as the default content type for the welcome emails & smtp settings as this better aligns with WordPress' core default emails.
 = 6.0.1 | January 03, 2024 =